gillkyle/sol-journal/README.md

 ## Introduction

 Journaling is a keystone habit that can improve your happiness and [overall health](https://psycnet.apa.org/record/2004-16777-010).
-Writing in a journal with pen and paper is effective, but not as easily accessible, maintained, or preserved.
+Writing in a journal with pen and paper is effective, but not as easily accessible, maintained, or preserved as taking advantage of digital platforms.

 Having a journal that is available on any device makes journaling easier.
 Being tailored specifically to journaling makes it less cumbersome than trying to utilize a note taking app or document for recording thoughts and impressions.